spectrocloud/CanvOS/README.md

 MY_ENVIRONMENT=demo
 ```

 2. Depending on your editor the way you save may be different.
 This lab is using VIM.
-To save with VIM, `esc` then `:q` `enter`.
+To save with VIM, `esc` then`:q` `enter`.

 By default, we do not provide a username or password for the images that are being created.
-In order to create a username and password for lab/demo purposes we will create a `user-data` file with the attributes that are needed.
+To create a username and password for lab/demo purposes we will create a `user-data` file with the attributes that are needed.
 A sample, more intricate `user-data` file is located in this repo called `user-data.template`.

 3. Create `user-data` file